khalilia2000/RESTful_Geocoder_API/README.md

   * flask

 ## Usage and Querying
-The Server API can be queried by using a GET method and specifying the `address` field, using the following URL syntax:
+The Services API can be queried by using a GET method and specifying the `address` field, using the following URL syntax:
 `HOST:PORT/geocode?address=ADDRESS`
 where,
-`HOST`: is the Host Server IP address that is specified during initiating the Server API.
-By default, both implementations map to localhost (http://0.0.0.0) if HOST parameter is not specified during the initiation of the Server API.
+`HOST`: is the Host Server IP address that is specified during the initiation of the Services API.
+By default, both implementations map to localhost (http://0.0.0.0) if HOST parameter is not specified during the initiation of the Services API.
-`PORT`: is the Port that is specified during initiating the Server API.
+`PORT`: is the Port that is specified during the initiation of the Services API.
 By default, both implementations use Port 5000 if PORT parameter is not specified during the initiation of the Server API.
 `ADDRESS`: is the address that will be geocoded.

 The API returns a JSON object similar to below with `lat`, `long`, `status`, and `service_provider` fields.